-The Authority consists of the Chief Executive team and two Directorates; Operations and Strategic Services (formally Planning and Resources).
-The total number of staff employed by the Authority gives a head count of 151 or 133.48 Full Time Equivalents (FTE) as at 31 March 2018.
-This is split 71 (65.89 FTE) Operations, 66 (57.34 FTE) Strategic Services and 14 (10.25 FTE) Chief Executive.
+The Authority consists of the Chief Executive team and two Directorates; Operations and Strategic Services.
+The total number of staff employed by the Authority gives a head count of 148 or 129.04 Full Time Equivalents (FTE) as at 31 March 2019.
+This is split 66 (60.62 FTE) Operations, 68 (58.97 FTE) Strategic Services and 14 (9.45 FTE) Chief Executive.
 Due to the seasonal nature of the Authority's activities the levels of staff can vary throughout the year and the year end position may vary depending on when Easter falls.

-The Chief Executive is supported by the Governance Team who service the Authority's various committees; the Solicitor and Monitoring Officer who overseas legal services; and the Chief Financial Officer who is responsible for the Asset Management, Finance and Insurance team.
+The Chief Executive is supported by the Governance Team who service the Authority's various committees; and the Chief Financial Officer who is responsible for the Asset Management, Finance and Insurance team.